bbybby/GrowthIndicator/README.md

 ## How to Run
  - Using IntelliJ
    - 'Run'
- - Command Line (in the project directory)
+ - Using Command Line (in the project directory)
    - java -cp .;commons-math3-3.6.1.jar com.cje.Main